 Note: if your coconut milk didn't harden, you probably just got a dud can without the right fat content.
 In that case, you can try to salvage it with a bit of tapioca flour - 1 to 4 Tbsp (amount as original recipe is written // adjust if altering batch size)- during the whipping process.
 That has worked for me several times.

 Place hardened cream in your chilled mixing bowl.
 Beat for 30 seconds with a mixer until creamy.
 Then add vanilla (optional) and powdered sugar (or stevia) and mix until creamy and smooth - about 1 minute.
+Avoid overwhipping because it can cause separation.
 Taste and adjust sweetness as needed.

 Use immediately or refrigerate - it will harden and set in the fridge the longer it's chilled.
 Will keep for up to 1 - 2 weeks!